You’ll certainly enjoy visiting the contrasting landscape of my island: a vibrant modern city flanked by sleepy little towns.

 Full of history and charm, Grand Bahama Island is a complete vacation destination.
-Some of the island’s settlements, such as Pinder’s Point, Russell Town and William’s Town, are named after the former families who founded them.
+Some of the island’s settlements, such as Pinder’s Point, Russell Town, Smith's Point and William’s Town, are named after the former families who founded them.
 Today, these settlements serve as cultural hot spots for visitors.
 There are three distinct destinations on Grand Bahama Island—East End, Freeport/Lucaya and West End—each offering their own unique experience.
-And if you’re looking to tour some natural surroundings, feel free to explore the island’s three national parks, two of which are home to a large numbers of native birds.
+And if you’re looking to tour some natural surroundings, feel free to explore the island’s three national parks, two of which are home to a large number of native birds.
 And, of course, no Bahamian island would be complete without miles of beautiful beaches—found on the south side of Grand Bahama Island.

 This National Park comprises 100 acres of natural beauty in the heart of Freeport.
 A 2,000-foot trail winds through coppice and pine forest.
 The birder's paradise is home to a variety of species that can be seen year-round, with peak season from October to May.